How will I pay for it all?

 If you are Scottish and study at a Scottish public university the Student Awards Agency for Scotland will pay tuition fees directly to your university and you will not need to pay back these fees.
 If you choose to study in England, Wales of Northern Ireland you will be required to pay back these fees over time, but not until you are earning at least £18,330 per year.

 Through SAAS you can will be eligible to apply for a Care Experienced Students Bursary to help pay for your accommodation, day-to-day living costs, as well as any books or equipment you might need for your studies.
-The amount available in 2018-2019 is £8,100.
+The amount available in 2020-2021 is £8,100 - and there's now no age limit on this.

 The Care Experienced Accommodation Grant can help you with your accommodation costs during the summer holiday.
 You can apply for up to £105 per week during the summer holidays.

-You can find out about the support that SAAS offers to care leavers in their guide, or more information about student funding from SAAS in their 2018-19 guide.
+You can find out about the support that SAAS offers to care experienced learners on their website.

 If you are a full time student and studying a further education course, you will not have to pay fees as long as you meet certain residency conditions.
 In addition you will be eligible to apply for a weekly bursary of £98.79 which the college pays directly to your bank account.
 Information about further education bursaries can be found here.
 Get in touch with the named contact of your college to find out more.